 Our own experience supports this.
 If you love the art of mountain biking - flowy uphills and downhills, nailing technical sections, extending yourself then this is an ebike you should seriously consider.
 It is fast, very natural and heaps of fun!

-There are four models in the Rise range and the table below sets out the key specs of each model.
+There are five readily available Rise models in Australia and the table below sets out the key specs of each model.

-All have the same 29" carbon frame platform with 140/150mm suspension so the key differences between the models are the suspension, drivetrain and wheelset choice.
+All have the same 29" frame platform with 140/150mm suspension so the key differences between the models are the frame composition, suspension, drivetrain and wheelset choice.
 The top-of-the-range model, the M-LTD, is the lightest.

-With the exception of the Rise M20 model, you can change specifications of nearly every major component to customise to your preferred setup and frame colour for each model through Orbea's MyO portal.
+With the exception of the Rise H30 and M20 models, you can change specifications of nearly every major component to customise to your preferred setup and frame colour for each model through Orbea's MyO portal.

 Fox 36 Float Factory 150 Grip 2 Kashima